-- Windows Problem Reporting Windows 10 high CPU – Sometimes this service can cause high CPU usage problems, however you can fix this issue simply by disabling the service.
+- Windows Problem Reporting Windows 10 high CPU – Sometimes this service can cause high CPU usage problems, however, you can fix this issue simply by disabling the service.

 - Windows Problem Reporting high disk Windows 10 – This problem can occur if your Windows installation is corrupted.
 To fix the problem, perform SFC and DISM scans and check if that solves the problem.

 - Windows Problem Reporting keeps popping up – If this issue occurs on your PC, it’s possible that there might be a glitch with Windows Explorer.
-Simply restart Windows Explorer process and check if that solves the issue.
+Simply restart the Windows Explorer process and check if that solves the issue.

-- Windows Error Reporting service causing screen to flash – This issue can occur due to third-party applications, but you should be able to fix it simply by performing a Clean Boot.
+- Windows Error Reporting service causing the screen to flash – This issue can occur due to third-party applications, but you should be able to fix it simply by performing a Clean Boot.

 Error reporting service keeps restarting on Windows 10, how to fix it?

 - Modify your registry